 It is a really magical place that has a lagoon where you can relax and meet people like you, share your experiences or talk about your gear.
 As it is such a popular place amongst backpackers there are a lot of hostels.

-3. Enjoy the Amazing Beaches of Gold Coast
+3. Enjoy the Amazing Beaches of the Gold Coast

 4. Explore the Colonial Port Fremantle